 Do B2B Loyalty Programs Work?

-Because B2C loyalty programs are much more common than B2B programs, people may question whether or not they work; their logic being "if they work so well, why don't more B2B companies use them?"
+Because B2B loyalty programs are less common than their B2C counterparts, some may question their effectiveness—their logic being, “If they’re so valuable, why aren’t more B2B companies using them?”

 The case for B2B customer loyalty